FUB-HCC/WhiteBoard-Implementation-Examples/README.md

     `java rmicient.Client`

 ## 4. P2P Example
+This example impliments the Whiteboard application in a pure Peer2Peer architactural style that relies on a complete network of *TCP* connections.
 * **Peer**: First, start one Peer with its port and all others with its port and the host and port of one known Peer in the network.
     * *compile*: `javac -d bin -cp src src/*.java` or with you IDE relying on the *.classpath* file
     * *run*: